Roger Williams (playwright)

 In 2002, his work Tales from the Pleasure Beach, screened on BBC Two, was nominated for a BAFTA Award in the Best Drama Series category.
-He has also written episodes of "Hollyoaks" (Channel 4), "The Story of Tracy Beaker" (BBC), "The Bench" (BBC Wales), "Citizens!"
+He has also written episodes of Hollyoaks (Channel 4), The Story of Tracy Beaker (BBC), The Bench (BBC Wales), Citizens!
 (BBC Wales) and many episodes of the daily Welsh-language soap opera Pobol y Cwm which is broadcast on S4C.
-In 2006, he became the lead writer of S4C's popular new drama series "Caerdydd", for which he won a Bafta in 2011.
+In 2006, he became the lead writer of S4C's popular new drama series Caerdydd, for which he won a Bafta in 2011.

 In 2012 he established the production company Joio.
-The company's first production was the film "Tir" for S4C.
-The film was adapted from Roger Williams's original theatre play "Tir Sir Gâr" for which he won the Best Welsh language Playwright award at the Wales Theatre Critics Awards 2014.
+The company's first production was the film Tir for S4C.
+The film was adapted from Roger Williams's original theatre play Tir Sir Gâr for which he won the Best Welsh language Playwright award at the Wales Theatre Critics Awards 2014.

+Williams created and wrote the bilingual English/Welsh crime drama television series Bang (TV series), first broadcast on S4C in 2017.
+Bang won the Celtic Media Festival award for Best Drama series and a New York Film and TV Festivals medal of excellence.